Writing a Media Release

 Some basic tips for writing a media release

 Consider the following points when writing a media release:

-- Use title and terms in full on first usage and then abbreviate subsequent references, however, avoid too many acronyms
+Use title and terms in full on the first usage and then abbreviate subsequent references, however, avoid too many acronyms

 Media alerts are also useful